 You are part of the final phase of the broadband buildout by National Broadband Ireland.
-This will firstly involve the development of community broadband hubs this year with the build-out of high speed fibre broadband to you home of at least 150Mbps starting in 2021.
+This will firstly involve the development of community broadband hubs this year with the build-out of high speed fibre broadband to you home of 500Mbps starting in 2021.

 Initially the build-out will start in the rural areas around Ballinasloe, Athlone, Roscommon Town and Carrick-on-Shannon which will be some of the first areas in the country to get this new broadband.
 It will then move to Castlerea, Elphin, Rooskey, Curraghboy, Cloonfad in West Roscommon & Newbridge, Co.
 Galway to complete the coverage of County Roscommon and East Galway.

 You should register for updates with your eircode at https://nbi.ie/index.html

 You should also think about how the fibre is going to come to your home from the nearest telephone pole.
 Do hedges of trees need to be cut back?
 Remember these cannot be cut from March to September.
 Are you going to use an underground duct?
 The specifications are available at www.NBI.ie

 In the meantime the broadband officer in your local county council may be able to advise on rural broadband providers in your area.
 They can be contacted at https://drcd.gov.ie/wp-content/uploads/List-of-Broadband-officers.pdf

 My home or business is in the dark BLUE area, what does this mean?

 This means that you already should have access to high speed broadband provided by at least one commercial operator who is providing you with a minimum of 30Mbps.
 That is that your broadband speed should NEVER drop blow 30Mbps.
 Depending on where you live, you may have a choice of operators offering you this service.
 Shop around for the best deal at www.bonkers.ie or www.switcher.ie